Multiple wartime grenades discovered in a public park in Kent

 Why was a grenade found in a public park?

 The Home Guard was a wartime force of voluntary soldiers charged with defending Britain from a German invasion.
 These troops were either too old to be conscripted or worked in vital industries.
 Many public parks around the country were temporarily requisitioned for various Home Guard uses.
-These included passive and active anti-aircraft defences, training grounds and parades / demonstrations.
+These included passive and active anti-aircraft defences, training grounds and parades/demonstrations.
+This could explain why a grenade was found in the public park.

-Unexploded ammunition finds, such as this grenade, highlight the hazardous legacy of these wartime policies.
+Unexploded ammunition finds, such as this grenade, highlight the hazardous legacy of wartime policies.

-However, not all parks were put to such wartime use.
-Conducting ground works on parkland?
-Brimstone would always recommend carrying out a UXO Risk Assessment first.
-A low risk conclusion would avoid costly risk mitigation measures.
+While not all parks were put to such wartime use. we would always recommend carrying out a UXO Risk Assessment before carrying out any groundworks on parkland.